 Water Tower Research Issues Statement Regarding Technical Interruption During Anixa Biosciences Fireside Chat

-November 12, 2025, St. Petersburg, FL -Water Tower Research (WTR) issued the following statement regarding a technical issue that occurred during its recent Fireside Chat with Anixa Biosciences, Inc. (NASDAQ: ANIX), held on Tuesday, November 11, 2025.
+St. Petersburg, FL, Nov.
+12, 2025 (GLOBE NEWSWIRE) -- Water Tower Research (WTR) issued the following statement regarding a technical issue that occurred during its recent Fireside Chat with Anixa Biosciences, Inc. (NASDAQ: ANIX), held on Tuesday, November 11, 2025.

 Due to an issue with the firm's streaming service, the live broadcast of the event was interrupted.